 Improve your balance

 Many of my clients are worried that too much movement will aggravate their joints and make them hurt more.
 Yet, that’s not the case and actually, lack of exercise can make your joints even more painful and stiff.
 This is because your bones are supported best by the strong muscles and tissue that surround them.
 If you don’t exercise regularly, your muscles become weak and your joints become stressed.

 Science supports this and there have been numerous studies about chronic pain and exercise.
 Studies show that physical activity significantly improves pain and related symptoms.
 In addition, exercise has general benefits associated with improved overall physical and mental health, and physical functioning.
-In addition to exercise, our CBD products can help ease your muscle pain and calm anxiety.

 Now, all of this doesn’t mean that you have to run a marathon, take up crossfit, or work out for hours a day.
 Any type of movement and exercise is helpful for chronic joint pain, but there are a few types of exercise that are most beneficial.

 This type of training is usually done daily and helps relieve stiffness and increase your range of motion.
 It is ideal for beginners as it is low impact and often involves simple movements like moving your arms over your head or rolling your shoulders back and forth.

 This type of training often involves weight lifting and helps you to build strong muscles to support and protect your joints.
 Remember to avoid training the same muscle groups two days in a row and have rest days between workouts especially if your joints are painful or swollen.
 Start with strength training 2 days a week for maintenance and increase up to 4 days a week as you are able.